EthanBByrd/EthanB-Portfolio/blogs/Cloud 7.1.25.md

 ### Public Cloud

 A **public cloud** is owned and operated by a third-party provider (e.g., Microsoft Azure, AWS, Google Cloud).
-Resources like storage, compute, and applications are delivered over the internet and **shared across multiple organizations (multi-tenant).**
+Resources like storage, compute, and applications are delivered over the internet and **shared across multiple organizations (multi tenant).**

 **Examples:**
 - Microsoft 365 (Teams, Outlook, SharePoint)